[ PDF version ]

 Randomness, & Structural Selectivity

-Digital information systems have been with us for a good while already; indeed some of us are young enough not to have experienced a time when digital technologies did not play a decisive determining role in the forms of our social and economic organisation.
-There is therefore a considerable industrial and economic momentum already established in favour of the successful rolling-out of those technologies, together with the appearance of a growing alliance between corporate and state power – one that relies essentially upon the progress of that deployment continuing without significant interruption.
+Digital information systems have been with us for a good while already; indeed many of us are young enough not to have experienced a time when digital technologies did not play a decisive determining role in the forms of our social and economic organisation.
+Hence, there is a considerable industrial and economic momentum already established in favour of the successful rolling-out of those technologies, together with the appearance of a growing alliance between corporate and state power – one that depends for its essential stability upon the progress of that deployment continuing without significant interruption.

-We may have experienced a range of failings and irregularities in our use of digital technologies that, if the faults were not anticipated to lie within the data itself, we were accustomed to attribute to human or systemic errors in the management and processing of the data, or to weaknesses in the security of its storage.
+We may have experienced a range of failings and irregularities in our use of digital technologies which, if the faults were not anticipated to lie within the data itself, we were accustomed to attribute to human or systemic errors in the management and processing of the data, or to weaknesses in the security of its storage.
 There is a sense in which it appears that errors ‘just happen’ due to an essential incompatibility between the technology itself and the ways in which we are accustomed to work with it.
-While I do not wish to claim that all of these problems might be attributable to the problem of logical inconsistency I have tried to highlight in these pages, in drawing attention to that particular issue as a problem inherent in data-sharing, but one that has yet to be openly acknowledged by the industry itself, there may be some progress in the knowledge that there is now less reassurance in the idea that any data problem might be eradicated by removing the factor of human error from it, or by simply throwing more resources at it.
+While I do not wish to claim that all of these problems might be attributable to the problem of logical inconsistency I have highlighted in these pages, in drawing attention to that particular issue as a problem inherent in data-sharing, but one that has yet to be openly acknowledged by the industry itself, there may now be less reassurance in the idea that any data problem might be eradicated by removing the factor of human error from it, or by simply throwing more resources at it.

-Whether it may be associated with the problem of inherent logical inconsistency or otherwise, it seems to me that all digital data is at least potentially redundant (out-of-date or simply incorrect) as soon as it is compiled.
+Whether it is associated with the problem of inherent logical inconsistency or otherwise, it seems to me that all digital data is at least potentially redundant (out-of-date or simply incorrect) as soon as it is compiled.
 This is in the nature of data produced and stored digitally, as it is essentially static and resistant to change.
 How often have you come across personal or other data through the Internet which is incorrect in one or more essential details, but for which there seems to be no available means to amend it, nor any shared interest in maintaining its accuracy – the absence of which implies that the misinformation promises to persist thereafter indelibly?
-It is not an excessively wild extrapolation to project that the petty confusion and helplessness provoked in the researcher by such misleading information is only the microcosm of a related global data-disarray, one not limited to that shared by (yes) billions of users tapping incredulous queries into their mendacious devices, and who are lucky if they can act upon fifty percent of what they find there.
+It is not too wild an extrapolation to project that the petty confusion and helplessness provoked in the researcher by such misinformation is only the microcosm of a related global data-disarray, one shared by literally billions of users privately tapping incredulous queries into their mendacious devices, and who are lucky if they can act upon fifty percent of what they find there.

-With the highlighted problem of logical inconsistency in mind, we should firstly consider: Is there any real ontological value in the sharing of any data outside its domain of origin?
-This must be the point at which the integrity of the data is first compromised and its vulnerabilities exposed – where its exchange-value outstrips its use-value.
+With the highlighted problem of logical inconsistency in mind, we should firstly consider: Is there any real ontological value in the sharing of any digital data outside its domain of origin?
+This must be the point at which the integrity of the data is first compromised and its vulnerabilities exposed – where its exchange-value outstrips its use-value (the latter conceived as the original representative value of the data – its capacity to speak accurately about the world).
 Exchange-value and use-value work quasi-independently, according to different logics, so that newly emerging exchange-value of data is calculated on the basis of a somewhat mythical (redundant) conception of its original use-value.
-Any new use of the data is both promiscuous and precarious, as it is too remote from that original use-value.
+Any new use of the data is both promiscuous and precarious, as it is too remote from that original use-value – the data no longer speaks accurately about the world, as it is being exploited for purposes incompatible with those it was intended for.

 Expert fallibility and technical inertia

 It is important to point out a factor which I’m sure every person with the least experience of digital encoding has felt, but the significance of which has not been fully appreciated by experts in the field – that there is a ‘top-heavy’ relationship between the degree of coding, testing, and hence debugging required to manage the distributed effects of deploying any particular digital procedure, and the limited practical needs intended to be served by that procedure.
-Practically, coding is always more complex than expected because of unanticipated concomitant effects that follow down-the-line from instantiations of or changes to the code.
+In practical terms, coding is always more complex than anticipated because of unexpected concomitant effects that follow down-the-line from instantiations of new code or changes to existing code.
 The result is an unforgiving gradient of required effort and attention from software engineers that results in a backlog of inertia and failure in information systems, with the result that at times end-users are led to raise the question: If it’s broke why not fix it?
-As the effects of these failures are largely down-the-line and remote from their sources, they will frequently be imperceptible as to their causes, which means that the expert’s honest response to that question, if it were ever openly given, is likely to be: I’m sorry but we don’t actually know how to.3
+As the effects of these failures are largely down-the-line and remote from their sources, they will frequently be imperceptible as to their causes, which means that the expert’s honest response to that question, if it were ever openly given, is likely to be: I’m sorry but we don’t actually know how to.
+In place of that honest response, as there may be no perceivable link between the error and its cause, the expert may simply deny responsibility on behalf of software design and point to end-user human error instead.3

 If the causes of failures in data processes tend to remain opaque to us, and also to those who design and manage those systems, the problem is already widely out of control.
 Will those failures ever indeed be fully remediable, either on the basis of improvements in the technology itself, or in our methods of applying it?
 To answer in the affirmative is to express some underlying faith in the idea that information technology is essentially unmotivated, neutral, and impartial – that it is implicitly benign, and effectively at our service, if only we could learn how to design it or to manipulate it appropriately.
 This needs some unpacking.
 The belief is firstly quite oblivious to the prospect that, aside from the effects of any human input, digital processes might in themselves be inherently responsible for the generation of inconsistencies and failures in the systems they populate.
-While that perception may have once remained occult and easily dismissible, by raising an alert attention, as I have attempted to do on these pages, to the unforeseen but very real problem of inherent logical inconsistency, such confidence is at least undermined.
+While that perception may have once remained occult and easily dismissible, by raising an alert attention, as I have attempted to do on these pages, to a source of hidden corruption in digital information systems (the consequence of an historical oversight with regard to their founding mathematical principles), thereby exposing the very real, unforeseen problem of inherent logical inconsistency in those systems, such confidence is at least undermined.

 New data tools tend to be marketed on the basis of their seductiveness as novel solutions to well-established problems.
 This strategy engenders a wide-eyed approach to problem-solving that is prepared to abandon established and proven methodologies in favour of revolutionary and unprecedented solutions – the prescriptive recklessness of “move fast and break things” – an approach which is inimical to the prospect of the unforeseen deleterious consequences that tend to arise, with apparent inevitability, from the use of these novel technologies.
 It is a recklessness borne out of the idea that any use of technology (by virtue of the fact that it displaces human involvement) cannot in itself be the cause of error, because by the nature of technology it is unmotivated and impartial, and in that sense implicitly benign.
 The error must therefore result from the fact that we have employed the technology in some unrefined manner – that we are in effect infants in the use of this technology which is itself in its infancy.
-We have committed ourselves to a very steep learning-curve, abandoning previous wisdoms and skills, in exchange for the naïve expectation that technology will ultimately provide some form of complete solution; while we remain inimical to the realisation that any single technological advance is likely to create as many new intractable problems as those it purports to solve.
+We have committed ourselves to a very steep learning-curve, abandoning previous wisdoms and skills, in exchange for a naïve expectation that technology will ultimately provide some form of complete solution; while we remain inimical to the realisation that efforts at digital transformation tend to create as many new weird and intractable problems as those they offer to solve.

 [continues]